-During my research for The Parrish Women, I discovered so many fascinating things about the Cornish Colony, founded by Augustus Saint-Gaudens in 1885.
+During my research for Leaving the Land of Make-Believe, I discovered so many fascinating things about the Cornish Colony, founded by Augustus Saint-Gaudens in 1885.
 Cornish, and its nearby sibling, the Dublin Colony, would make for an interesting nonfiction book, but since this is a work of fiction, the story comes first.
 It was painful to leave so much on the cutting room floor.
 Luckily, this blog allows me to highlight some of the more interesting items found during the five years of my research.

 Stephen Parrish tending his flower gardens at Northcote, in Cornish, New Hampshire, ca. 1913.

 The Cornish Colony thrived during a period called the Country Place Era, and unless you’re a landscape architect, you’ve probably never heard of it.
 It began around 1895, the year Maxfield and Lydia Parrish married, and, like the Cornish Colony, petered out by the Depression.
 From an intro to the exhibition “A Genius for Place”:

 The American Country Place Era evolved during a period of significant upheaval in American history.
 At the close of the nineteenth century, deteriorating city conditions prompted many Americans newly wealthy from the industrial revolution to spend their fortunes on luxurious country estates.
 Landscape architecture was a new profession at the time, and practitioners and their clients were eager to develop an American aesthetic.
 An emerging generation of landscape architects were deeply influenced by the distinctive landscape of the World’s Columbian Exposition in Chicago in 1893—a collaboration between architect Daniel Hudson Burnham and Frederick Law Olmsted—with its bridges, fountains, and crystalline buildings that evoked a perfect, classical world.